 When you shoot raw on your phone, minimal processing is applied, enabling you to fine-tune the image as you want, and it makes even more sense now larger, more-sophisticated sensors are appearing in phones.

-As we’ll reveal, raw phone shooting is not hard, whether you use an iPhone or Android device.
+As we’ll reveal, raw phone shooting is not hard, especially if you use an device.
 It’s not going to break your phone, and you can always go back to JPEG shooting, so give it a go!*

 *Just one word of warning – raw images are usually larger than compressed JPEGs, so bear this in mind if your phone or cloud account is running low on storage space.